Seeking out a Military Boarding School in Grand Forks, North Dakota for a Troubled Boy?

 Teens arrive at Heartland Boys Academy from around the country, including from Grand Forks, North Dakota.
 Parents often find it beneficial to spend time in a new environment separated from their boy’s negative peers.

-Military-Like School, With a Heart
+Adventure-Based School, With a Heart

 Spiritual life is also the foundational component of Heartland Boys Academy.
-We are devoted to introducing every teen to His Maker.
+We are devoted to introducing every teen to his Maker.
 Many teens who come have rebelled against their spiritual heritage or have never professed any belief.
 This program offers an open environment for them to take ownership of their faith, perhaps for the first time.

 Heartland Boys Academy exclusively serves troubled or at-risk boys.
 Besides helping capable students learn to apply themselves academically, we provide specific leadership training to unleash the potential in each teenager.
 We teach teens to serve and love each other.
 Community service opportunities and real jobs provide real-life experience and application of the leadership principles demonstrated at Heartland.

 Boys who attend Heartland Boys Academy go to a fully accredited high school that employs a model of classroom and independent study.
 Students work through courses, with weekly goals set by instructors based on the student’s chosen course work.
 Courses are available for all levels, up to Honors and AP classes.
 Heartland also encourages students to prepare for post-secondary goals by helping them prep for SAT and ACT testing and college applications.

 The caring staff here at Heartland Boys Academy recognizes that adolescents and their families today face huge challenges from the culture.
 Teens are surrounded by a barrage of negative peer pressure.
 The Heartland model for change is called Positive Peer Culture (PPC), which believes that teens can learn self-worth, significance, dignity, and responsibility only as they devote themselves to the positive values of helping and caring for others.